Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ```

 ### User to user messaging
 Users can send chat messages to their contacts.
-Those messages are send as drop messages with
+Those messages are sent as drop messages with
 a payload_type `box_message`.
 The payload itself is a JSON document.